Vandesm14/oh-no/README.md

 ## But wait!

 ~~It was all a dream.~~ Instead of worrying about *what if*, you can be sure that your infrastructure is safe and sound.
 With **Oh No**, you can experiment with different failure scenarios and test your core algorithms.
-The mimimal core primitives allow you to build your own infra graph, failure scenarios, test your code.
+The mimimal core primitives allow you to build your own infra graph, failure scenarios, and test your code.
 You can test any prorgamming language, as long as it's Rust.